ansible/lightbulb/tools/aws_lab_setup/README.md

 The `teardown_lab.yml` playbook deletes all the training instances as well as local inventory files.

-To destroy all the EC2 instaances after training is complete:
+To destroy all the EC2 instances after training is complete:

 1. Run the playbook: